particle-iot/blueprint-beginner-read-button/README.md

 - Change `BUTTON_PIN` for your wiring.
 - Replace polling with an interrupt (`attachInterrupt`) plus a debounce timer.
 - Add a publish rate limit to prevent noisy hardware from flooding events.
+- Use a dedicated debounce library for an external button - > [https://github.com/rickkas7/DebounceSwitchRK](https://github.com/rickkas7/DebounceSwitchRK)